Terabyte-Scale Analytics in the Blink of an Eye: Related Work

-\textbf{Multi-GPU communication.} The endeavor to model and optimize multi-GPU communication comes mainly from communities outside the databases, primarily high-performance computing and machine learning. \cite{cowan23-mscclang,kim24-tccl,Cai21-sccl,wang20-blink,Mert24-hiccl,gloo,ucx} provide alternative multi-GPU communication libraries to NCCL and RCCL. \cite{Weingram23-xccl} compares the state-of-the-art collective communication libraries. \cite{Li20-gpu-interconnect,pearson19-cuda-comm,Hidayetoglu24-commbench} evaluate GPU-interconnects and networks. \cite{Cho-19-blueconnect,Fei21-sparse-cc,aashaka23-taccl,wang23-topoopt,Lepikhin20-gshard} optimize and/or model certain collective communication primitives, such as all-reduce.
+\textbf{Multi-GPU communication.} Many previous works~\cite{cowan23-mscclang,kim24-tccl,Cai21-sccl,wang20-blink,Mert24-hiccl,gloo,ucx} provide alternative multi-GPU communication libraries to NCCL and RCCL.
+Weingram et al.~\cite{Weingram23-xccl} compares the state-of-the-art collective communication libraries.
+Some works~\cite{Li20-gpu-interconnect,pearson19-cuda-comm,Hidayetoglu24-commbench} evaluate GPU-interconnects and networks.
+Others~\cite{Cho-19-blueconnect,Fei21-sparse-cc,aashaka23-taccl,wang23-topoopt,Lepikhin20-gshard,multigpu-universal-modeling,multigpu-a2a-bruck-algo,flash-a2a} optimize and/or model certain collective communication primitives, such as all-reduce.
 Universal Communication X (UCX)~\cite{ucx} and NVSHMEM~\cite{nvshmem} are other interconnect-agnostic frameworks for multi-GPU communications.
-We decided to use NCCL because of its popularity, ease of use, and ease of integration with PyTorch programs.
 To the best of our knowledge, we are the first to model and optimize the inter-GPU communication for database applications, which are significantly different from ML applications.
 We are also the first to show how these ML-oriented communication libraries can be used for databases and demonstrate how much time inter-GPU communication takes up in query processing.